Marked statistics across the cosmic web: Environmental dependent clustering in modified gravity simulations: Environmental-dependent clustering using marked correlation functions

-To further determine whether the individual information provided by individual environments can improve constraints of already existing test, such as the marked correlation function from \cite{Satpathy2019} and \cite{Armijo2024a}, we calculated the individual reduced chi-square ($\chi_{\nu}^2$) of the data vectors for individual structures and some potential useful combinations.
-We also consider the uncertainties related to model galaxies using the HOD prescription, such as the variance produced by using different HOD values and noise introduced by randomness in the HOD prescription explored in previous studies \citep{Armijo2024b}.
-However, this uncertainties are smaller than 5\% and 1\% respectively, on the scales studied throughout this paper.
-To benchmark these new measurements, we include the marked correlation of all galaxies for the used samples (results of \citep{Armijo2018}).
+To further determine whether the individual information provided by individual environments can improve the sensitivity to deviations from GR of already existing test, such as the marked correlation function from \cite{Satpathy2019} and \cite{Armijo2024a}, we calculated the individual reduced chi-square ($\chi_{\nu}^2$) of the data vectors for individual structures and some potential useful combinations.
+We also consider the uncertainties related to model galaxies using the HOD prescription, distinguishing two separate contributions: the variance produced by using different HOD parameter values (HOD parameter uncertainty) and the noise introduced by the HOD stochasticity at fixed HOD parameters, both explored in previous studies \citep{Armijo2024b}.
+These contributions are smaller than 5\% and 1\% respectively, on the scales studied throughout this paper.
+When combining probes, for instance nodes and filaments measurements into a joint data vector $\mathcal{M}^{\rm node+filament}$, the concatenated data vector spans 30 bins and a new $30\times 30$ bins covariance matrix.
+This joint covariance naturally encodes the statistical dependence between the two auto-correlations, with the off-diagonal blocks capturing the cross-covariance between environments.
 In Figure~\ref{fig:redchisquare_Nodesfilaments}, we find the values of $\chi_{\nu}^2$ for both types of marks calculated in all samples.
 Broadly, the individual components have a similar, but smaller values than the test using all galaxies, being equal only in the case of filaments in particular when using mass type marks.
 However, these values are improved once the data vectors of all structures are combined when doing the same analysis, by a factor of $2.3$ larger.
 Following the same pattern, the test clearly over-performs for the particular combination of nodes and filaments cosmic structures, by a factor $4.1$, increasing the amount of information obtained by these data vectors combinations.
 When considering the same test for a DESI-like sample in the right hand side panel of Figure~\ref{fig:redchisquare_Nodesfilaments} a similar behaviour is found.
 Nevertheless, as the DESI-like sample, at higher redshift has a higher $n_{\rm gal}$ by around 30\% this is translated as a factor $\times$4 larger in terms of $\chi_{\nu}^2$, which is more evident for $\mathcal{M}$ when combining data vectors, with $\chi_{\nu}^2 = 400$ for all structures combined and $\chi_{\nu}^2 = 800$ for $\mathcal{M}^{\rm node} + \mathcal{M}^{\rm filament}$ case.
 However, there is a reversed trend, where the density marks have higher $\chi_{\nu}^2$ for combined probes.
 We attribute this to the mass mark being less effective at higher redshift as modified gravity enhancement is less effective on these halo masses at $z=1.0$.